mio-19/mio-19/README.md

 - 💬 I speak my second language, which is the most spoken second language, which is this language.
 I used to learn Deutsch.
 Ich kann kein Deutsch sprechen.
 - 🔭 I am interested on FP TT algebraic effects and more
-- 🌈 Love making sounds with musical instruments and dancing.
+- 🌈 Love musical instruments and dancing.
 - 🔥 ~~Mostly code in `Scala` but not limited to any specific language.~~ No more: scala compiler is too much for my computers
 - ⚡ Favorite movie is Liz and the Blue Bird.